Sample Flight Itinerary for Visa: Editable Templates

 This template also exposes timeline conflicts fast.
 If your hotel booking confirmation shows check-in after your arrival flight, fix it now.
 If your hotel reservation shows you leaving a city before your next flight departs, the consulate sees that as planning noise, not flexibility.

-For a Canadian TRV submitted from a smaller departure city, transit-first is often the most believable structure because it reflects real schedules.
+For a Canadian TRV submitted from a smaller departure city, transit-first is often an appropriate structure because it reflects real schedules.
 Pick one sensible hub and keep the connection time realistic.

 An applicant departing from Delhi with a transit in Dubai should show both legs as a single chain with clear layover timing.
 This prevents the transit from looking like a separate trip.

 Transit-first is also where you control cost risk.
-If you are choosing between real tickets at full price versus a dummy ticket with a small fee, this template helps you present intent and still avoid unnecessary expenses.
-It also helps when you need to purchase travel tickets later on short notice without rewriting your entire file. 👉 Order your dummy ticket today
+If the checklist requests a reservation, the transit-first worksheet helps you settle the route before choosing an airline hold, refundable fare or reservation service.
+It also helps when you need to purchase travel tickets later on short notice without rewriting your entire file.

 For a US B1/B2 interview packet, a soft hold style page is usually easier to scan than an airline receipt layout.
 Keep the flight confirmation elements visible, but do not mimic an invoice that implies a purchased flight ticket unless it truly is.